gregology/gregology.github.io/_posts/2007-12-17-more-kebabs.md

 Leonidas drosis (1834-1882), penelope, 1873, marble, donation of the palace, inv.
 No. 508
 Konstantinos parthenis (1878-1967), christ, c.
 1900, donation of national bank of greece, inv.
 No. 522

 Next on my to do list was the national archaeological museum.
 There were some amazing pieces there and lots of accompanying English information to explain the view.
-I made sure I&#8217;d passed every piece to get my 3e worth then headed back to my dodge hostel via the corner store for another kebab, this time chicken.
+I made sure I'd passed every piece to get my 3e worth then headed back to my dodge hostel via the corner store for another kebab, this time chicken.